 The nervous system is how the human brain communicates with and controls the rest of the body through the transmission of electrical impulse signals.
 Nerve channels run throughout the body and connect to the brain.
 Damage to nerves in the body can disrupt the transmission of signals between the brain and the body.

-The brachial plexus is the name for a specific juncture point in the nervous system that is located where the shoulder meets with the neck.
-This important nerve junction is tasked with transmitting the control signals from the brain to the arm and hand.
+The brachial plexus is a specific juncture point in the nervous system located where the shoulder meets with the neck.
+This vital nerve junction transmits the control signals from the brain to the arm and hand.
 The location of the brachial plexus makes it very vulnerable during vaginal childbirth because the base of the neck and the shoulder are frequently pulled and stretched during delivery.

-Over stretching or excessive force during delivery can cause physical damage to the brachial plexus nerves during birth.
-Brachial plexus damage is one of the most common of all types of birth injuries.
-When the brachial plexus is damaged during delivery it can result in a condition known as Erb’s palsy.
+Overstretching or excessive force during delivery can cause physical damage to the brachial plexus nerves during birth.
+Brachial plexus damage is among the most common of all birth injuries.
+When the brachial plexus is damaged during delivery, it can result in a condition known as Erb’s palsy.
 Erb’s palsy is a condition in which the baby’s arm is fully or partially paralyzed.
 The paralysis can sometimes be permanent.

 Bone Fractures and Physical Trauma

 Another common category of birth injury in Pennsylvania is orthopedic and/or physical trauma injuries.
-This include things like broken bones, lacerations, bruises, and various other types of external physical trauma suffered during birth.
-These type of injuries are usually the result of excessive force during delivery as the baby is pulled through the narrow birth canal.
+This includes broken bones, lacerations, bruises, and other external physical trauma suffered during birth.
+These types of injuries are usually the result of excessive force during delivery as the baby is pulled through the narrow birth canal.
 Improper technique or excessive lateral traction during a difficult delivery is usually involved.
 The two most common injuries within this category are:

-- Caput Succedaneum: caput succedaneum is the medical term for a particular type of swelling in the head or scalp of a newborn resulting from high external pressure on the baby’s head during a long delivery.
-By itself, caput succedaneum is not serous, but it can lead to complications.
+• Caput Succedaneum: caput succedaneum is the medical term for a particular type of swelling in the head or scalp of a newborn resulting from high external pressure on the baby’s head during a long delivery.
+By itself, caput succedaneum is not severe, but it can lead to complications.

-- Fractured Bones: the most common type of orthopedic birth injury seen in Pennsylvania hospitals is a clavicle (collar bone) fracture.
-The baby’s shoulders are the widest point of the body so they have tendency to get lodged behind the mother’s pelvic bone during birth.
-You don’t see many malpractice lawsuits because this injury is not serious.
+• Fractured Bones: the most common type of orthopedic birth injury seen in Pennsylvania hospitals is a clavicle (collar bone) fracture.
+The baby’s shoulders are the widest point of the body, so they tend to get lodged behind the mother’s pelvic bone during birth.
+You don’t see many malpractice lawsuits because this injury is not severe.
 A fractured skull during childbirth in another story.
 This complication is called shoulder dystocia.
-Clavicle fractures often occur when the doctor does not use proper technique or panics in response to this complication.
+Clavicle fractures often occur when the doctor does not use the proper technique or panics in response to this complication.

 Brain Injuries